EHS

 • Hazardous commercial products to be used in a laboratory or shop setting

-• Laser rated Class III of IV (excludes laser pointers and projection devices)
+• Laser rated Class III or IV

 VI.
 PROCEDURES

-Online Rquisition / Purchase Order
+Online Requisition / Purchase Order

-P-Cards may be used for the purchase of hazardous materials under the following conditions:
+PCards may be used for the purchase of hazardous materials under the following conditions:

 • the hazardous materials are infrequently needed, and